The Multi-Objective Polynomial Optimization: Existence and nonexistence of PPs and WPPs

 \begin{theorem} Suppose $K(x^*)$ is closed at infinity for all $x^*\in K$.
-If there is $\Delta \tilde{y}$ such that \reff{<x0,sumf>=-1} holds, then \reff{detect:Pareto:u} is unbounded below for all $x^*\in K$ and hence Pareto points do not exist. \end{theorem}
+If there is $\Delta \check{y}$ satisfying \reff{<x0,sumf>=-1}, then \reff{detect:Pareto:u} is unbounded below for all $x^*\in K$ and hence Pareto points do not exist. \end{theorem}

 Theorem \ref{thm:noPPs} only shows nonexistence of Pareto points, but it does not imply nonexistence of weakly Pareto points.
 For instance, consider the MOP